 Review Price £300.00

-Oculus Rift – Crystal Cove PrototypeBack in August 2012 Oculus VR started a Kickstarter fund for the Oculus Rift – a truly immersive 3D video headset that takes over your whole field of vision and tracks your orientation.
-The $250k goal was smashed with almost $2.5m raised before the deadline.
-Since it first wowed tech journalists in 2012 it has undergone a variety of iterative improvements, all of which have made the Rift even better.
+Oculus Rift – Crystal Cove PrototypeWay back in August 2012 Oculus VR started a Kickstarter fund for a video headset, the Oculus Rift.
+This wasn't like any video headsets we'd seen in the past.
+The Rift is a truly immersive 3D expeirence that takes over your whole field of vision and tracks, tracks where you're looking and, now, the position of your head.
+The $250k goal was smashed with almost $2.5m raised before the end of the deadline.

-TrustedReviews went hands-on with the latest version, the Oculus Rift Crystal Cove prototype, at CES 2014 to see if we are any closer to getting one of the most exciting gaming accessories ever into shops.
+TrustedReviews went hands-on with the latest version, the Oculus Rift Crystal Cove prototype, at CES 2014 and E3 2014 to see if we are any closer to getting one of the most exciting gaming accessories ever into shops.

-Oculus Rift Crystal Cove – Hands-on reviewWhen TrustedReviews first experienced the Rift at E3 2012, we saw the potential for the immersive gameplay it can provide.
+Oculus Rift Crystal Cove – Hands-on reviewWhen we first experienced the Rift at E3 2012, we had no doubt that there was a great deal of potential in the immersive gameplay it can provide.
 It was also obvious that a great deal of work was still required to ensure that it didn’t end up just another gaming curio, like Nintendo’s 1995 Virtual Boy.

-Technology has moved on since then but the low-resolution graphics made everything look like it was covered by a crosshatch effect.
+The technology has moved on a lot since then but the low-resolution graphics made everything look like it was covered by a crosshatch effect.
 Add to that some heavy motion blur and it turned out that many users couldn’t spend more than a few minutes using the first Oculus Rift without succumbing to motion sickness.
-We didn’t suffer as much as others but there was a definite feeling that all wasn’t quite right.
+We didn’t suffer as much as others but there was a definite feeling that all wasn’t quite right and after a few goes we did start to feel a little queasy, particularly when it was paired with the brilliantly fun walking harness of the Omni Virtuix.

-A year later came the 1080p prototype – fixing the low resolution issue and significantly improving the motion blur effect.
+In 2013 we got the 1080p prototype.
+This went a long way to fix the low resolution issue and significantly improving the motion blur effect.
 Gone were the grainy graphics – images were now sharp and in reasonable focus.
-Playing the excellently bonkers Surgeon Simulator was the most enthralling gaming experience I’d had in years.
+Playing the excellently bonkers Surgeon Simulator was one of the most enthralling gaming experience I’d had in years.

 However, playing a zero gravity level led to some serious disorientation.
 Initially all was good – I was performing the operation with, well, surgical precision.
 After about 3 minutes of gameplay it all became a little too much.
 The controls became fuzzy and inaccurate, and the game ended more like the Texas Chainsaw Massacre than Grey’s Anatomy.